The Team

 From a very early age I was aware of something much bigger in the World than just Janet.
 I have always carried an ‘inner peace’ of what my grandmother would describe as ‘the inner self’ or the ‘I am’ of self awareness.
 My grandmother was a teacher of spiritual techniques to help towards self-discovery in the modern world.
 She worked for Dr Paul Brunton an author of books on comparative religions, mysticism and philosophy.
 One of my favourites published many years ago is called ‘The Secret Path’.

 I had a career in computer sales and marketing in and around London until I was 30.
 Not happy with that high flying money seeking way of life I moved to Mid-Wales, with my husband David, to run a small village Inn.
 During the time at of owning and running the Inn I had a strong awareness of God working in and through me.
-My back bar, usually full on local people, felt like a church and social services all mixed into one.
+My back bar, usually full of local people, felt like a church and social services all mixed into one.
 The time running the Inn was a way of life constantly full of real situations that confronted everyday people with everyday situations.
 We left what had become a restaurant with rooms after 16 years.

 After being a Lay Reader for a while my Christian journey was still pushing me further.
 That ‘still small voice’ which can often surface when you least expect it nudged me to enquire about becoming a vicar.
 This lead to full ordination in the Church in Wales back in 2020.
 Since that time I have lead worship in mid-wales, conducted weddings, funerals and baptisms.